emanchado/camino-mejor-programador-codigo/functional-languages/README.md

 Requisitos técnicos
 -------------------

-The examples in this article are written in different languages.
-The following interpreters have been used to test the code:

 Los ejemplos de este artículo están escritos en diferentes lenguajes.
 Se han usado los siguientes intérpretes para probar el
 código: